Zolkin1/drone-autopilot/README.md

 # drone-autopilot
 This repo provides a custom autopilot designed to be run on the Navio2 and Raspberry Pi 3 hardware.
-This is built of the ROS architecture.
-On board there are two 9 axis IMU sensors, a GPS, a barometer, 4 ESCs, and 2 servos right now.
-The hardware is reserved for change.
+This is built with the ROS architecture.
+On the drone there are two 9 axis IMU sensors, a GPS, a barometer, 4 ESCs, and 2 servos right now.
+The hardware is subject to change.
 See below for a wiring diagram.

 # Cloning and Building the Repo
 1. Download ROS